 - 2 cups tomato sauce

 - 1 tsp paprika

 - 1 pinch sea salt + pepper

+- Season chicken breasts with salt, pepper and paprika.
 Turn the Instant Pot on sauté mode.
 When hot add in the oil.
 Sauté the chicken breasts on both sides, about 5-6 minutes on each side.

-Add remaining ingredients at this point, including the remaining two cups of chicken stock.
+- Add remaining ingredients at this point, including the remaining two cups of chicken stock.
 Season with taco seasoning, red pepper flakes, salt and pepper to taste.
 Give it a good stir.

-Cover the pot once again and seal the valve.
+- Cover the pot once again and seal the valve.
 Cook on high pressure mode for 3 minutes.
 When done, quickly release the pressure.

 - Serve with avocado, cilantro, fresh jalapeño slices, feta cheese and plenty of tortilla chips.

 Nutrition information is automatically calculated, so should only be used as an approximation.